lucasAzS/sibs-intent/README.md

 }
 ```

-To receive the activity result, add an event listener for the onActivityResult event using DeviceEventEmitter:
+To receive the activity result, add an event listener for the onActivityResult event using intentEventEmitter:

 ```js
 function handleActivityResult(event) {